pranit1617/zoom_subscriptions/README.md

 ## Business Recommendations
 - Investigate ways to increase the ratio of yearly vs. monthly plans, as the decline in yearly subscriptions has a greater impact than a decline in monthly subscriptions.
 - Business subscriptions dropped to almost $0 at the end of 2021.
-Investigate whether there are competitors addressing this middle market.
+Investigate whether there are competitors addressing this middle market and if there are new features Zoom should implement accordingly.
 - The largest drop in bookings comes from the EMEA region.
 Research whether lockdown policies, other technology, or cultural shifts are contributing factors.